pangtodd/PigDiceV2/README.md

 * If you don't have git installed on your machine, follow these [instructions.](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-and-github)
 * Via your terminmal, navigate to the directory you want to store my files in.
-* Clone my git hub directory by typing or cutting pasting: "git clone https://github.com/michaelshamrell/PigDice" into your terminal
+* Clone my git hub directory by typing or cutting pasting: "git clone "https://github.com/pangtodd/PigDiceV2" into your terminal
 * open files in browswer or code editor of your choice.
-* you can also view this website [here](https://github.com/michaelshamrell/PigDice) or you can cut and paste this into your browser: https://michaelshamrel.github.io/PigDice
+* you can also view this website [here]() or you can cut and paste this into your browser:

-## Tests:

-#### Describe: rollDice()

-- Test: "Function will return a random whole number between 1 and 6"
-- Code: Math.floor(Math.random() * 6) + 1
-- Expected Output: any whole number, but must be between 1 and 6.
----
-- Test: "Function will take the user's current score.
-If the roll = 1, it will change the user's score to 0.
-If it is anything but a 1, it will add it to the user's current score.
-- code: Array:
-- Expected output:
----
-- Test:
-- code:
-- expected output:
----
 ## Known Bugs

-*
-*
+* none known as of 7/4/22
+* If you notice any errors or bugs, please email pang.todd@gmail.com

 ## License

 [MIT](https://opensource.org/licenses/MIT)
-Copyright (c) Todd Pangilinan, Michael Shamrell, Anthony Gladden
+Copyright (c) Todd Pangilinan